pavithradogiparthi/run-for-your-life-by-Stephen-waller/README.md

 The story of the book is Dave and Kim are classmates and went to barcelona.
 As most of the people are interested in watching tall buildings Dave was interested in visiting the little streets of old market.they are dangerous streets in liverpool.while going over the street they sat sat under a tree .The place is quiet and at a sudden a criminal named vidal came out of the house and he he ran towards the corner of the street and with in few seconds a person with long hair came out of the house and he was having  gunin his hand.He was searching for for vidal.kim and Dave wants to go away from that place but they found a brown box in which they found drugs.
+Suddenly,the criminal vidal came with a knife and asked them to give the drugs but she wanted to give them to police so she ran away.She was running faster and she entered the old market and suddenly a hand came down on her arm held on to her.